Are you tired of losing international customers due to currency limitations?

 Next, go to WooCommerce ⇒ Settings and make sure you are on the Currency Tab.

-By default, the plugin will have two currencies: USD and EURO.
+By default, the plugin supports two currencies: USD and EUR.

 🔔 Note: The free version only allows you to offer two currency options.